 EAR WAX REMOVAL

-Ear wax is produced by glands in the ear canal.
+Earwax is produced by glands in the ear canal.
 It protects the skin of the human ear canal, assists in cleaning and lubrication, and also provides some protection from bacteria, fungi, insects, and water.
 Normally, the wax dries up and falls out of the ear, along with any trapped dust or debris.
 Everyone makes ear wax, but the amount and type are genetically determined just like hair color or height.
-Smaller or oddly shaped ear canals may make it difficult for the naturally occurring wax to get out of the canal and lead to wax impactions.
+Smaller or oddly shaped ear canals, as well as excessive ear wax may make it difficult for the naturally occurring wax to get out of the canal and lead to wax impactions.